MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 After you have migrated your labels, you can then make changes to them in the Azure portal or the Office 365 Security & Compliance Center, and the respective clients will download the same change.

-> [!WARNING]
+### Important information about administrative roles

-> The [Azure AD roles](/active-directory/users-groups-roles/directory-assign-admin-roles) of **Security Administrator** and **Information Protection Administrator** are not supported by the unified labeling platform.
+The [Azure AD roles](/active-directory/users-groups-roles/directory-assign-admin-roles) of **Security Administrator** and **Information Protection Administrator** are not supported by the unified labeling platform.
 If you use these roles, before you migrate your labels, add the users who have these roles to the **Compliance Administrator** role for the Office 365 Security & Compliance Center.
 For instructions, see [Give users access to the Office 354 Security & Compliance Center](https://docs.microsoft.com/office365/securitycompliance/grant-access-to-the-security-and-compliance-center).

- ).
->
-> Users who are not granted this role and are not a global administrator will lose their access to labels and policies in the Azure portal.
+Users who are not granted the Compliance Administrator role and are not a global administrator will lose their access to labels and policies in the Azure portal.

-If you are a global administrator for your tenant, you can continue to manage labels and polices in the Azure portal after your labels are migrated.
+If you are a global administrator for your tenant, you can continue to manage labels and polices in both the Azure portal and the Security & Compliance Center after your labels are migrated.

 ## Considerations for unified labels